vibewell25/vibewell/docs/docs/guides/accessibility-testing.md

 #### 1. Basic Navigation Test

 1. Launch the screen reader before opening the application
-2. Navigate to the Vibewell application
+2. Navigate to the VibeWell application
 3. Verify the screen reader announces:
    - Page title
    - Navigation elements